ciaranpflanagan/ciaranpflanagan/README.md

 ## Final Year Computer Science & Data Science @ UCD

 ### **Web Developer @ Wolfeo**
-Avid web developer with experience delivering projects to clients as well as working in the startup enviornment.
+Avid web developer with experience delivering projects to clients as well as working in the startup environment.
 A keen cyclist and former competitive swimmer.
 Having grown up on a farm in rural Mayo I've a particular interest in Ag Tech and it's potential.

 <br/>